upenn-cis198/final-project/README.md

 You must work in teams of 3.
 While group projects can be annoying (lack of communication, different work styles, someone doing nothing) it is important part of software development.
 Each group will have a generated Github Repository for their project.
 Please use this Repo to commit, and work on your code.

 At the end of the semester, you will have a chance to submit anonymous feedback about your teammates.
-If it is determined that work was not evenly distributed, this can affect your grade.
+If it is determined that work was not evenly distributed, this can affect the grades for teammates who did not do enough.

 ### Proposal
 Due: November 7th.